bobbyiliev/introduction-to-bash-scripting/ebook/en/content/018-working-with-json-in-bash-using-jq.md

 # Work with JSON in BASH using jq

-The `jq` command-line tool is is a lightweight and flexible command-line **JSON** processor.
+The `jq` command-line tool is a lightweight and flexible command-line **JSON** processor.
 It is great for parsing JSON output in BASH.

 One of the great things about `jq` is that it is written in portable C, and it has zero runtime dependencies.
 All you need to do is to download a single binary or use a package manager like apt and install it with a single command.

 ## Planning the script

-For the demo in this tutorial, I would use an external REST API that returns a simple JSON ouput called the [QuizAPI](https://quizapi.io/):
+For the demo in this tutorial, I would use an external REST API that returns a simple JSON output called the [QuizAPI](https://quizapi.io/):

 > [https://quizapi.io/](https://quizapi.io/)